James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Medium: Alten painted in oil, watercolor, and gouache.
 Occasionally, a combination of mediums

-gouache for example, may be found to be appropriate search criteria.
-This field includes the support,
+example, may be found to be appropriate search criteria.
+This field includes the support, if known at

 Year Range: Researchers wishing to locate all paintings completed during a specific period

-dates under From and To.
-Because of the mechanical requirements of the site, dates that
+From and To.
+Because of the mechanical requirements of the site, dates that have been assigned

 Height and Width: Here, for example, searchers seeking paintings with dimensions of 26 x 32

-the first from height box, and then again in the second (to) box.
-The dimension
+from height box, and then again in the second (to) box.
+The dimension of 32

 Keyword: This is a powerful search engine entry.
 Paintings may be located that have, for example

-word, gentleman or the word oxen in their titles.
-Careful effort has been made
+gentleman or the word oxen in their titles.
+Careful effort has been made to

-be regarded as keywords, thus enhancing easier searching efforts.
-As noted above, the paintings
+keywords, thus enhancing easier searching efforts.
+As noted above, the paintings medium may also

 Additionally, collections held by certain entities may be accessed by typing the acronym for that